 It’s hard enough to pronounce this word, let alone actually do it.
 Proprioception is the sense of where each part of your own body is in space.
 Precisely where are your feet, your legs, your hands, your arms, your back, your head at this moment?
 At what angle is each leg, each arm?

 Maybe I needed this skill more than most.
 I used to live in my head.
-I functioned OK, but in fact I had hardly any awareness of my body at all.
+I functioned OK, but I had hardly any awareness of my body.
 I was aware of my busy little brain going 90 miles an hour, but as for my body, it was a kind of blur that came along for the ride.
-It was attached to me, but what it was doing—who knew?
+It was attached to my neck, but what it was doing—who knew?